 - (a) To approve and adopt the following plans and strategies, or their successors, which together make up the Council's budgetary and policy framework:

 - 1. Budget1 and Council Tax including Council tax base

-- 2. Community Strategy (Sustainable Community Strategy)

-- 3. Council Plan
+- 2. Council Plan

-- 4. Best Value Performance Plan.

-- 5. Children's Services Plan (Children's & Families Trust Plan)

-- 6. Community Care Plan.

-- 7. Community Safety Strategy
+- 3. Community Safety Strategy

-- 8. Development Plan (Local Development Framework including Development Plan Documents and Statement of Community Involvement)
+- 4. Development Plan Documents

-- 9. Early Years Development Plan.

-- 10. Education Development Plan.

-- 11. Borough Transport Strategy.

-- 12. Youth Justice Plan.
+- 5. Youth Justice Plan (if required)

-- 13. Housing Strategy Statement
+- 6. Housing Strategy

+- 7. Statement of Licensing Policy

-- 14. Statements of Licensing Policy and Gambling Policy
+- 8. Statement of Gambling Policy